Ex U.S. vice president's wife Joan Mondale eulogized

 The service was held at Westminster Presbyterian Church where the Mondales were members.
 Bagpipers and drummers led the congregants to a reception at nearby Orchestra Hall.

-Reporting by David Bailey in Minneapolis, additional reporting by Alex Dobuzinskis in Los Angeles, Editing by Lisa Shumaker and Stephen Powell
+Reporting by David Bailey in Minneapolis, additional reporting by Alex Dobuzinskis in Los Angeles, Editing by Lisa Shumaker and Gunna Dickson